Coalllball/AcademicSite/content/post/re-designing-a-user-friendly-website-for-current-and-prospective-caregivers-in-the-girl-scouts-of-greater-new-york/index.md

   focal_point: Smart
   preview_only: false
 ---
 As a well-established organization with a rich history, the Girl Scouts of Greater New York have a wealth of information on their website.
 However, the complex structure of the website can make it difficult for current and prospective caregivers to find the information they need.
-Our team's goal is to understand the information needs of caregivers and redesign the website to better meet those needs by reorganizing the information on the website and implement visual design elements to make it easier for caregivers to find what they are looking for.
+Our team's goal is to understand the information needs of caregivers and redesign the website to better meet those needs by reorganizing the information on the website and implementing visual design elements to make it easier for caregivers to find what they are looking for.

 ## Know the Users